-- Preparation of strategic documents: 2 CGES, 2 CPR for the EJV and FSB projects and 1 CGES (updated) for the FA-FSB project - Development of PEES, CGES, CPR, PMPP and PGMO for the Social cohesion of the northern regions of the Gulf of Guinea project (COSO) - Environmental and social screening of sub-projects and IGAs - Development and implementation of operational ESMPs and RMPs for the EJV and FSB microprojects - Preparation of quarterly and annual reports on the implementation of the CGES, CPR, PEES, etc. - Carrying out the environmental and social audit of the implementation of CGES and CPR of the EJV and FSB projects - Elaboration and implementation of ESMPs and RMPs for COSO project sub-projects - Development and implementation of Complaint Management Mechanisms (CMMs) - Elaboration and monitoring of the application of codes of conduct
+- Preparation of strategic documents: 2 CGES, 2 CPR for the EJV and FSB projects and 1 CGES (updated) for the FA-FSB project - Development of PEES, CGES, CPR, PMPP and PGMO for the COSO project - Environmental and social screening of sub-projects and IGAs - Development and implementation of operational ESMPs and RMPs for the EJV and FSB microprojects - Preparation of quarterly and annual reports on the implementation of the CGES, CPR, PEES, etc. - Carrying out the environmental and social audit of the implementation of CGES and CPR of the EJV and FSB projects - Elaboration and implementation of ESMPs and RMPs for COSO project sub-projects - Development and implementation of Complaint Management Mechanisms (CMMs) - Elaboration and monitoring of the application of codes of conduct

-The choice of ANADEB as one of the project implementation entities for this PforR will allow other agencies to benefit from feedback on projects financed by the World Bank, especially with regard to environmental and social safeguards.
+The choice of ANADEB as one of the steering agencies for this PforR will allow other agencies to benefit from feedback on projects financed by the World Bank, especially with regard to environmental and social safeguards.
 ANADEB had already developed experience in the management of labor-intensive public works projects along the lines of those of the PDC and PDCplus, and was responsible for the implementation of the IDA-supported Safety Nets and Basic Services Project (SNBSP) (P157038), with which this project shared the approach and methodology of grassroots management training for capacity building of targeted beneficiary communities.
 The implementation of the project by ANADEB thus ensured coherence and coordination with the SNBSP as well as synergies between the technical staff in charge of the projects.
-ANADEB has also implemented Employment Opportunities for Vulnerable Youth Project (P157036) with a Satisfactory performance12 in April 2022.
+ANADEB has also implemented Employment Opportunities for Vulnerable Youth Project (P157036) with a Satisfactory performance8 in April 2022.